A lot or a little?

 This film does an excellent job of capturing the tone and spirit of Anna Sewell's book.
 In telling the story from the horse's point of view, it stays faithful to its source and keeps the dignified leading character front and center.
 Legions of youngsters cherish the 1877 children's classic, with its natural and man-made disasters, its sadistic villains, and noble heroes.
 The book was an early animal rights story, and the movie follows in the same vein.

-An 8-year-old boy who watched the movie was wholly captivated.
-Beauty's many close calls kept him on the edge of his seat.
-He enjoyed delightful moments like the newborn foal struggling to stand and the raucous playfulness between Beauty and Ginger, tried to hold back the tears when young Joe had to give up Beauty, and cried when Ginger died.
-The movie packs a punch and parents should be ready for children's emotional reactions.
+Kids will be wholly captivated by the movie, and Beauty's many close calls will keep them on the edge of their seat.
+There are delightful moments like the newborn foal struggling to stand and the raucous playfulness between Beauty and Ginger, as well as sad ones, like when young Joe had to give up Beauty, and cried when Ginger died.
+Black Beauty packs a punch and parents should be ready for children's emotional reactions.
 Since it's told in flashback, children know from the movie's opening that Beauty will turn out okay, but his many trials along the way make a significant impression.